4 Common Causes of Communication Breakdowns at Work

 - Employees can only share knowledge and get help from coworkers whose numbers they know

 - IT has no administrative control

 - Sensitive business information is shared on unsecured platforms

 - If an employee leaves the company, their conversations move with them

 - It is impossible to track communication company-wide for analytics

-Providing a solution for peer to peer communication means that employees can get the answers needed to do a good job and companies can ensure that all communication data is owned and secured by the company.
+Providing a solution for real-time employee communication means that employees can get the answers needed to do a good job and companies can ensure that all internal business communication data is owned and secured by the company.